Feyerabend/vm/basal0/TINY.md

 *Today when software is created, there are more than one way to go about doing it.
-Even Microsoft, owning GitHub, acknowledge the strong community of developers involved in the evolution of software, publishing openly code.
-Under the once demoted ideas of giving out software under the ruling of something similar to, or at least not far from, COPYLEFT.*
+Even Microsoft, owning GitHub, acknowledge the strong community of developers involved in the evolution of software, openly publishing code.
+Code under the once demoted ideas of giving out software free under the ruling of something similar to, or at least not far from, COPYLEFT.*

 [^rms]: Also compare Stallmans experience, who formally started